 More documents we’ve uncovered show the horrors inside U of F’s animal labs:

 - Experimenters put four cats through bone marrow extraction without pain relief and then killed them—even though the protocol didn’t call for them to be killed.

 - They refused pain relief medication for mice after invasive surgeries.

 - They killed a cage full of mice after putting them through a cage washer.

 - Experiments at U of F include species like horses and goats.
 One goat that was killed after breaking his neck while stuck in a fence opening.

 - And—not surprisingly—U of F does business with the notoriously cruel commercial breeder Marshall BioResources to obtain their animal subjects—including cats used to test a vaccine.

 Every day inside the U of F labs is filled with pain, fear, illness, and misery for countless animals large and small.
 But it doesn’t have to be that way.

 Now is the time to rise up together.

-We can’t bring Ash back to life or give him the life he deserved, but we can work to prevent this cruelty from happening to another vulnerable, valuable animal.
+Your donation made in honor of Ash will go to work right away to end torture disguised as research.
+We can’t bring Ash back to life or give him the life he deserved, but we can help prevent this cruelty from happening to another vulnerable, valuable animal.
+Thank you.